Forecast issued at 4:45 am EST on Wednesday 29 July 2015.

 - Southerly 1 to 1.5 metres, decreasing to around 1 metre during the morning.

 - Partly cloudy.
-The chance of a thunderstorm in the evening.
+40% chance of showers in the morning.

 Please be awareWind gusts can be 40 percent stronger than the averages given here, and maximum waves may be up to twice the height.
 Wind warnings are issued for today and tomorrow and describe the highest category of wind warning for that day.